 'Dreamland: The True Tale of America's Opiate Epidemic' by Sam Quinones

 Dreamland is at once a heartbreaking narrative about the individuals in the grips of addiction, and a thorough history of how that addiction was made possible by a variety of key players.
 Featuring voices from every corner of the crisis, including pharmaceutical bigwigs, young Mexican drug runners, police, doctors, addicts, survivors, and families touched by epidemic, Dreamland is a must-read for anyone grappling with the story of heroin addiction in the United States.
 Click here to buy.
 'Opium: A History' by Martin Booth

 Opium chronicles the drug's significance throughout time and around the globe.
 From its early religious uses that date all the way back to prehistoric times, to its rise in popularity for pain treatment and its designation as a "wonder drug," to its current hold over addicts around the world, the substance's story is long, controversial, and often painful.
 Engaging and eye-opening, Martin's book painstakingly details each moment of that story, and clearly illuminates the path that lead it to the center of America's current War on Drugs.
 A fascinating read.
 Click here to buy.
 'Drug Dealer, MD: How Doctors Were Duped, Patients Got Hooked, and Why It’s So Hard to Stop' by Anna Lembke

 Drug Dealer, MD reveals, among other shocking things, that three out of four heroin addicts likely started with a prescription.
 With the help of meticulous research, extensive interviews, case studies, and more, Dr. Anna Lembke reveals that at the center of an epidemic being combated with a failing War on Drugs lies something even more dangerous: a floundering healthcare system.
 Short and powerful, Drug Dealer, MD offers a new way of looking at the crisis threatening Americans across the country.
 Click here to buy.
 'Clean: Overcoming Addiction and Ending America’s Greatest Tragedy' by David Sheff

-From the author of Beautiful Boy, a heartbreaking portrait of addiction from the perspective of a parent, comes Clean, a refreshing look at drug addiction and treatment that goes far beyond law, order, and "will."
+Beautiful Boy, a heartbreaking portrait of addiction from the perspective of a parent, comes Clean, a refreshing look at drug addiction and treatment that goes far beyond law, order, and "will."
 Instead of treating addicts like failures or delinquents, David Sheff makes an argument for treating them like medical patients with a disease.
 Though it is not specifically about heroin, Clean is a compelling guidebook for anyone touched by, or struggling to understand, the opiate crisis.
+Click here to buy.
+'American Pain: How a Young Felon and His Ring of Doctors Unleashed America’s Deadliest Drug Epidemic' by John Temple

-This fascinating true crime narrative documents the stunning rise and dramatic fall of one of the United State's biggest pill mills: American Pain.
-The product of Chris George, a wealthy convicted drug felon, and a local Florida doctor who showed him how easy, and how profitable, pain clinics could be, this now infamous drug ring pumped over $40 million of prescription pills into the country in two years alone.
+drug ring pumped over $40 million of prescription pills into the country in two years alone.
 What's more, it served as inspiration for hundreds of others that followed suit and opened their doors across America.
 A well-researched and brilliantly reported book, American Pain will make you even angrier than you already are at the drug epidemic and the powers at be who watched it unfold without lifting a finger.
+Click here to buy.